 - Enhanced challenges within existing silos

 When employees work remotely and lack the spontaneous pop-by-the-cubicle or breakroom chat of the office, enhanced communication is key.
 In addition to individual one-on-one meetings, managers should consider conducting more frequent informal check-ins—maybe a quick 10-15 minutes one or two times a week—with the whole team just to see how everyone’s week is going.

 With the increase in seclusion and isolation, work/life balance challenges and often-increased stress levels at home, managers need to keep a virtual eye out for signs of stress and burnout.
 They should be trained to understand that an employee’s sudden, unusual performance issues can be an indicator of the need for support.
 Knowing how to intercede and offer that care can be a critical difference between employee engagement and retention.

 But sometimes the issues may run deeper, and a manager’s intervention might not be enough.
 A problem in life can easily become a problem at work or vice versa.
 And even though many teams are 100% virtual, that doesn’t mean employee conflict magically disappears!
 This is why more companies than ever before are offering the benefit of an Employee Assistance Program (EAP), which give workers access to mental health help, financial planning help, relationship help… you name it, they’ve probably got a specialist who can manage it.
 You can also find EAPs that offer assistance with childcare and eldercare, which can be especially helpful for employees who find themselves newly working from home.
 Here’s everything you need to know about the benefits of EAP counselling.

 What Is an Employee Assistance Program?

-Types of Employee Assistance Programs
+What Are the Types of Employee Assistance Programs?

-Personal Problems & Mental Health
+Personal Problems & Mental Health Issues

 EAPs also increasingly focus on wellness—programs are available related to stopping smoking, preventing stress and fighting obesity.